 Dose of Color

-Sometimes, it’s hard to imagine kitchen color palettes as anything but neutral — especially when you’re working with white appliances.
-But bright color, especially on cabinetry and walls, can be just as great.
+Sometimes, it’s hard to imagine kitchen color palettes as anything but neutral—especially when you’re working with white appliances.
+But bright colors, especially on cabinetry and walls, can be just as great.
 This soft sage green color is perfect for mimicking what you might find in a countryside cottage.

 There seems to be an unwritten rule stating that all appliances have to be the same color.
 But we say: break the rules.
 Why not mix white appliances with black and stainless steel?
 This kitchen wouldn’t have the same ambiance if it wasn’t for the contrast between the white fridge and black stove.